AungThiha/tournament-result/README.md

 * A database schema to store the game matches between players.
 * Functions to query data from the database,<br>
 pair players using SWISS-STYLE PAIRING SYSTEM<br>
-and determine the winners of various games<br>
+and determine the winners of various games

 ( for more information about SWISS-STYLE PAIRING SYSTEM,<br>
 see [here](https://en.wikipedia.org/wiki/Swiss-system_tournament).)